dan-schel/train-disruptions/docs/line-routes.md

 ### Overview

-As mentioned above, "line shapes" exist to resolve meaning from phrases like "Caulfield to Dandenong" (a.k.a. line sections), and convert that phrase automatically into a list of relevant route graph edges, so that a disruption can make use of them (i.e. remove them, convert them to bus edges, etc.).
+As mentioned above, "line shapes" exist to resolve a high-level phrases like "Caulfield to Dandenong" (a.k.a. line sections), into a list of relevant route graph edges automatically, so that a disruption can make use of them (i.e. remove them, convert them to bus edges, etc.).

 Line shapes are represented something like this: